ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 follow its `coding guidelines
 <https://sphinx-gallery.github.io/stable/index.html>`_.

-Using python, here is a :ref:`General example` using sphinx gallery.
+Using Python, here is a :ref:`General example` using sphinx gallery.

 Document Python code
 --------------------